abhinav-raman99/resource-explorer-geogebra/README.md

 This is a small evaluation project that helps us determine the programming skills and style of applicants.
 It also serves as an example of what might await you at our company.

-`Notice`: Although this is a front-end task, the actual work will consist of back-end implementation as well.
+Although this is a front-end task, the actual work will consist of back-end implementation as well.
+Please answer the theoretical questions about API-design at the bottom!

 ## Requirements